 Standard: Shoots with standard auto white balance.
 The camera automatically adjusts the color tones.

-Ambience: Prioritizes the color tone of the light source.
+Ambiance: Prioritizes the color tone of the light source.
 This is suitable when you want to produce a warm atmosphere.

 White: Prioritizes a reproduction of white color when the color temperature of the light source is low.

-This stands for Dynamic range optimise and analyses the contrast of your scene in real-time.
+This stands for Dynamic range optimize and analyses the contrast of your scene in real-time.
 It produces an image with optimal brightness and recovered shadow detail.
 You can use this function even while the subject is moving or during the continuous shooting.

 (not available for RAW captures) this feature Shoots three images with different exposures and then overlays the bright area of the underexposed image and the dark area of the overexposed image to create a picture with an extended range from highlight to shadow.

 The highlight detail in auto HDR is better than that in DRO and with reduced noise.
 The shutter is released three times, so using this function for moving subjects is not recommended.